-It takes all kinds of people to make the project management world go ‘round.
+It takes all kinds of people to make the project management world go round.
 Think about the different types of people you work with as a project manager, and you can testify to the fact that all resources are not created equal.
-There’s a type of resource that is eager to please.
+In fact, you have a wide range of personalities on your project team and resource management is always a challenge!
+For example, there’s a type of resource that is eager to please.

 I think back fondly to the first time I was introduced to a new resource on the project team.
 He had come up from the bowels of the organization, the shipping department, where he wore slacks and a tie to work every day even though no one else did.
 He stood out and it was clear he wanted the opportunity to do a remarkable job.

 He was sent to my office to introduce himself.
 He walked in and said, “Nice to meet you.
 I’m a problem solver.”
 He lived up to that claim and from that point forward we forged a close friendship.